csorianot/godmc_wiki/Install-and-setup.md

 Now please visit [this Google Docs spreadsheet](https://docs.google.com/spreadsheets/d/1iOr0ZyLr8OOmhOsHLCxoBEhanJ2K_LZG-X1YrnDFyRc/edit?usp=sharing) and enter your cohort's information.
 Make sure to specify that you have read the code of conduct!

+### Phase I and II inclusion criteria

+In phase I and II we are focusing on establishing a methQTL catalogue on blood samples from European origin.
+After we have established a methQTL catalogue we are definitely interested in transethnic and intertissue comparisons.

 ### Case control studies

 If you have a case-control design, we recommend to _combine_ cases and controls for the methQTL analysis to have the largest sample size as possible.
 We do not recommend to analyse cases and controls separately.